jsnshrmn/vagrant_infrastructure/README.md

 	  +vagrantfile_project="projects/web-light"
 	  ```

-1. **Review the `README` for your project and perform any required steps.** This will probably include adding credentials and personal settings to a `secrets.yml` file.
-If your desired project doesn't have a `README` yet, harrass it's author.
+1. **Review the `README` for your project and perform any required steps.** This will probably include at minimum adding credentials and personal settings to a `secrets.yml` file based on the `example-secrets.yml` file for that project.
+These files will typically live in `$project/group_vars/vagrant`.

+    If a project doesn't have both a `README` and and `example-secrets.yml`, that's a bug.

 1. Set the `OULIB_USER` environment variable to specify a user to use for intaractive vagrant commands (like `vagrant ssh`).
 In most cases, this should be your normal ssh login, and should match credentials specified when configuring the project in the previous step.

     For example, add something like the following to your `.bash_profile`.

 	 ```
 	 export OULIB_USER=jdoe